xdeama/personal-site-hugo/hugo/content/en/consulting/projects/outage-planning-coordination-platform.md

 business-areas:
   - "Energy"
 ---
-I spearheaded the design and development of an Outage Planning Coordination (OPC) system for a German transmission system operator, scheduled for go-live at the end of 2026.
+I spearheaded the design and development of an Outage Planning Coordination (OPC) system for a German transmission system operator.
 From the start of the project, I helped build an agile project team and, beyond my role as Software Engineer, assumed responsibility for:

 - Requirements analysis,
 - Solution architecture design,